 The highlights of this electric -cordless model are no hose to drag around, no compressor to keep you tied down and no gas.
 The 100 percent battery power eliminates the need for gas cartridges, hoses and compressors.
 The motor design ensures a consistent firepower into various materials and climatic conditions.
 The multiple tool-free setting makes it easy to use.
 The tool is lightweight with an optimal centre of gravity that prevents fatigue to the user.
 There are two LED lights – one is for workspace illumination and the other to indicate battery depletion or an error that stalls or jams the tool.
-There are other features such a tool-free stall release lever and a jam release.
-There is a depth adjustment window with a wheel that controls the depth of the shot.
-There are two non-marring rubber tips that protect the delicate surface from damage.
-There is a safety lock that prevents accidental shots while moving, storing or transporting the gun.

 This PORTER-CABLE PCC790LA can punch in around 1300 two-inch brad nails per charge of the 4.0 Ah battery.
 The brand name is synonymous with finishing and woodwork.